 Management proposals typically seek shareholder approval to adopt an amendment to the company's charter to eliminate or limit the personal liability of directors to the company and its shareholders for monetary damages for any breach of fiduciary duty to the fullest extent permitted by state law.
 In contrast, shareholder proposals seek to provide for personal monetary liability for fiduciary breaches arising from gross negligence.
-While a company may have a more difficult time attracting and retaining directors if they are subject to personal monetary liability, the great responsibility and authority of directors justifies holding them accountable for their actions.
+While Social Advisory Services recognizes that a company may have a more difficult time attracting and retaining directors if they are subject to personal monetary liability, Social Advisory Services believes the great responsibility and authority of directors justifies holding them accountable for their actions.
 Each proposal addressing director liability will be evaluated on a CASE-BY-CASE basis consistent with this philosophy using Delaware law as the standard.
-These proposals may be supported when the company persuasively argues that such action is necessary to attract and retain directors.
-However, opposing management proposals and supporting shareholder proposals may be warranted in light of promoting director accountability.
+Social Advisory Services may support these proposals when the company persuasively argues that such action is necessary to attract and retain directors, but may oppose management proposals and support shareholder proposals in light of promoting director accountability.